andika-mhs/Project-Sentiment-Summary/README.md

 Clone this repo.
 Open notebook/final_project.ipynb in Google Colab.
 Insert your Replicate API Token.
 Run all cells
 # Sample output
 |Sentiment: Positive|Summary:  This product is highly praised , described as "perfect"|, |Sentiment: neutral|Summary: The product, while functional, has  a few design flaws and lack s some advanced features that are present  in competitors, resulting in a  moderate rating|, |sentiment: Negative|Summary: The product is satisfactory but  lacks exceptional features to stand  out significantly|
-# Limitations
-Some reviews with corrupted characters produced unrelated summaries.
-Rate limiting from Replicate API may delay batch processing
 # Conclusion
 LLM models like IBM Granite are capable of condensing unstuctured product reviews into consice summaries, which can help business gan quick insight to customer satisfaction